 Prominent cryptocurrency trader James Wynn has initiated a highly leveraged short position against Bitcoin, market data shows.
-The trade, executed on the Hyperliquid perpetual futures exchange, carries 40 times leverage, amplifying both potential gains and losses.
+The trade, executed on the Hyperliquid perpetual futures exchange, carries 40 times utilize, amplifying both potential gains and losses.

 A High-Stakes Market Bet